-Sampling and cleaning biofouling
+Sampling and In-water (16) cleaning of biofouling

-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Sampling, scraping and/or cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface, involving the discharge of a substance into water in the coastal marine area and any associated: (a) deposition on the foreshore or seabed.
-9 Port Permitted (a) the anti-foul coating on the vessel has not exceeded its planned service life, as specified by the manufacturer, and the cleaning method is undertaken in accordance with the manufacturer's recommendations; (b) where the ship, moveable object or navigation aid has travelled outside of the Taranaki coastal marine area since it was last cleaned, the cleaning or treatment method captures any biological material greater than 50μm in diameter that is released into the water column and this material is disposed of on land; and Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 13. (c) the Ministry for Primary Industries, or subsequent replacement Ministry, is advised immediately if a suspected invasive or non- indigenous aquatic species is encountered.
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Sampling, scraping and/or cleaning of biofouling In-water cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface, involving the discharge of a substance resulting in the discharge of a biological contaminant (16) into water in the coastal marine area Andincluding (53) any associated: (a) deposition on the foreshore or seabed.
+Notes: 1.
+If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 13.
+2. For the purposes of this rule, further guidance is provided in the Anti-fouling and In-water Cleaning Guidelines (June 2013).
+3. International vessels arriving into New Zealand waters have additional obligations under the Craft Risk Management Standard: Biofouling on Vessels Arriving to New Zealand (May 2014).(16) 9 Port Permitted (a) the anti-foul coating on the vessel has not exceeded its planned service life, as specified by the manufacturer, and the cleaning method is undertaken in accordance with the manufacturer's recommendations; (b) where the ship, moveable object or navigation aid has travelled outside of the Taranaki coastal marine area since it was last cleaned, the cleaning or treatment method captures any biological material greater than 50μm in diameter that is released into the water column and this material is disposed of on land; and (c) the Ministry for Primary Industries, or subsequent replacement Ministry, is advised immediately if a suspected invasive or non-indigenous aquatic species is encountered. (b) macrofouling (other than goose barnacles) coverage on the ship, moveable structure or navigational aid is less than or equal to 2 on the Level of Fouling rank (Floerl et al (2005));4 (c) all biological material that cannot pass through a 50 micron sieve that is dislodged during cleaning (other than goose barnacles) is captured and disposed of at an approved landfill; and (d) if any person undertaking or responsible for the cleaning, suspects that harmful or unusual aquatic species (including species designated as unwanted organisms or pest species under the Biosecurity Act 1993) are present on the ship, structure or navigational aid, that person shall take the following steps: (i) any cleaning activities commenced ceases immediately;